sandy2203/Getting-and-Cleaning-Data-Course-Project/codebook.md

 I have  created a Narrow Tidy data Set, Where Each row represent a value for a variable.

 My Tidy Data set had 4 Columns
-1. Subject - Represent the subject/person under test, Value ranging for 1-30
+1. Subject - Represent the subject/person under test, Value ranging for 1-30.
-2. Activity - Represent the activity performed by the Subject,Value are from one of the valid activity 1 WALKING
+2. Activity - Represent the activity performed by the Subject,Value are from one of the valid activity.
+		1 WALKING.
-		2 WALKING_UPSTAIRS
+		2 WALKING_UPSTAIRS.
-		3 WALKING_DOWNSTAIRS
+		3 WALKING_DOWNSTAIRS.
-		4 SITTING
+		4 SITTING.
-		5 STANDING
+		5 STANDING.
-		6 LAYING
+		6 LAYING.

 3. Variable - Represent the Descriptive description of type of Measurement, It contains only measurement having Mean or Standard Deviation for a activity.

 4. Mean - Represent mean/ average value of measurements.